elasticio/api-docs/source/includes/_workspaces.md

 `PATCH {{ api_base_url }}/v2/workspaces/{WORKSPACE_ID}/members/{USER_ID}/`

 #### Authorization
-This request is authorized for Workspace members with permission `workspaces.workspace.edit`.
+This request is authorized for a User with `workspaces.workspace.edit` or `tenant.workspace.edit_membership` permissions only.

 ### URL Parameters
 Parameter        | Description